Deedee Magno Hall: Career

-Magno Hall began acting at a young age, lending her voice to the Disney show The All New Mickey Mouse Club (first recorded in 1988) from 1988-1991, and occasionally in 1992.
+Magno Hall began acting at a young age on the Disney Channel series The All New Mickey Mouse Club (first recorded in 1989) from 1989-1991, and occasionally in 1992.
 She also appears as Jasmine on the Disney's Aladdin: A Musical Spectacular soundtrack.
-She is credited as one of the students in the 1993 film Sister Act 2 and voiced Princess Dinner Guest in a episode of Happily Ever After: Fairy Tales for Every Child.
+She is credited as one of the students in the 1993 film Sister Act 2: Back in the Habit and voiced Princess Dinner Guest in an episode of Happily Ever After: Fairy Tales for Every Child.

-After The Party, Magno went on to perform in musical theatre, most notable was her role of Kim in the Broadway production of Miss Saigon, a role she later reprised on the national tour.
-She later played the role of Nessarose on the first national tour of Wicked, from December 12, 2006 until November 16, 2008.
+After The Party, Magno Hall went on to perform in musical theatre, most notable was her role of Kim in the Broadway production of Miss Saigon, a role she later reprised on the national tour.
+She later played the role of Nessarose on the first national tour of Wicked, from December 12, 2006, to November 16, 2008.
 She reprised the role in the San Francisco sit-down production at the Orpheum Theatre.
-Performances began January 27, 2009 with an opening night of February 6, 2009.
+Performances began January 27, 2009, with an opening night of February 6, 2009.
 She played her final performance on September 5, 2010, when the production closed.
 She joined the ensemble for the US tour of If/Then in October 2015, listed as "Cathy and others" and was the understudy for Elizabeth and Kate.
-Hall starred in the East West Players production of Next to Normal as Diana Goodman from May 12 to June 18, 2017.
+Magno Hall starred in the East West Players production of Next to Normal as Diana Goodman from May 12 to June 18, 2017.

-Magno Hall came to wider attention for providing the voice of the character of Pearl on the Cartoon Network program Steven Universe from 2013 to 2019, and the follow-up series Steven Universe Future from 2019 to 2020.
-She also voiced Pink Pearl, Holopearl, and other characters in both series.
-Magno Hall provided both the spoken and singing voice for the character, in these two series, Steven Universe: The Movie, video games such as Steven Universe: Attack the Light, Steven Universe: Save the Light, Steven Universe: The Phantom Fable, and Steven Universe: Unleash the Light, and other animated shorts.
-She also voiced Snuggs in the animated series Doc McStuffins, from 2016 to 2017, and three characters (Dorris, Dominel, and Pyllis) in the video game Epic Seven.
+Magno Hall came to wider attention for voicing Pearl on the Cartoon Network program Steven Universe from 2013 to 2019, and the follow-up series Steven Universe Future from 2019 to 2020.
+She also voiced other Pearls and miscellaneous characters in both series.
+Magno Hall provided both the spoken and singing voice for Pearl in Steven Universe: The Movie, Spinel Finds Out About Pearl's Secret Rap Career, video games such as Steven Universe: Attack the Light, Steven Universe: Save the Light, Steven Universe: The Phantom Fable, and Steven Universe: Unleash the Light, and animated shorts.
+Magno Hall also voiced Snuggs in the animated series Doc McStuffins, from 2016 to 2017, and three characters (Dorris, Dominel, and Pyllis) in the video game Epic Seven.

 In 2021, Magno Hall voiced multiple characters, specifically Emissary, Vina, and Newscaster, in Trese and two characters in Dogs in Space, Penelope and Elder Shrubdub.
-She also voiced the character of Rory in Craig of the Creek, two characters in We Baby Bears (Snowball and Fairy #2), Lola Belen in an episode of Firebuds, and Queenie Santos in the video game We Are OFK in 2022.
-She will voice Miss Deer Teacher in the upcoming animated series, Kiff.
+She also voiced the character of Rory in Craig of the Creek, two characters in We Baby Bears (Snowball and Fairy #2), Lola Belen in an episode of Firebuds, and Queenie Santos in the video game We Are OFK.
+In 2023, Magno Hall voiced Miss Deer Teacher in the Disney animated series Kiff.